-- 3. Check the brake; refer to Brake, page 34. - 4.
-Service the air cleaner; refer to Air Cleaner, page 27. - 5.
-Grease the chassis; refer to Greasing and Lubrication, page 32. - 6.
-Change the crankcase oil; refer to Engine Oil, page 29. - 7.
-Remove the spark plug(s) and check its condition; refer to Spark Plug, page 31.
+- 3. Check the brake; refer to Brake, page 30. - 4.
+Service the air cleaner; refer to Air Cleaner, page 25. - 5.
+Grease the chassis; refer to Greasing and Lubrication, page 29. - 6.
+Change the crankcase oil; refer to Engine Oil, page 26. - 7.
+Remove the spark plug(s) and check its condition; refer to Spark Plug, page 28.
 With the spark plug(s) removed from the engine, pour two tablespoons of engine oil into the spark plug hole.
 Now use the electric starter to crank the engine and distribute the oil inside the cylinder.
-Install the spark plug(s) and tighten to recommended torque: refer to Spark Plugs, page 31.
+Install the spark plug(s) and tighten to recommended torque: refer to Spark Plugs, page 28.
 Do not install the wire on the spark plug(s).

-- 8. Remove the battery from the chassis, check the electrolyte level, and charge it fully; refer to Battery, page 42.
-Do not connect the battery cables to the battery posts during storage. - IMPORTANT: The battery must be fully charged to prevent it from freezing and being damaged at temperatures below $32^{\circ}F$ (0°C).
-A fully charged battery maintains its charge for about 50 days at temperatures lower than $40^{\circ}F$ (4°C).
-If the temperatures will be above $40^{\circ}F$ (4°C), check the water level in the battery and charge it every 30 days. - 9.
-Check the tire pressure; refer to Tire Pressure, page 34. - 10.
-For long-term storage (more than 90 days) add stabilizer/conditioner additive to fuel in the tank (1 oz. per gallon) (8 ml per liter). - A. Run the engine to distribute conditioned fuel through the fuel system (5 minutes). - B. Stop the engine, allow it to cool and drain the fuel tank; refer to Fuel Tank, page 35, or operate the engine until it stops. - Restart the engine and run it until it stops.
-Repeat, with the choke ON, until the engine will not restart. - D. Dispose of fuel properly or use within 90 days for other applications.
-Recycle in accordance with local codes. - 11.
-Check and tighten all bolts, nuts, and screws.
+8. Remove the battery from the chassis, check the electrolyte level, and charge it fully; refer to Battery, page 38.
+Do not connect the battery cables to the battery posts during storage.

+IMPORTANT: The battery must be fully charged to prevent it from freezing and being damaged at temperatures below 32°F (0°C).
+A fully charged battery maintains its charge for about 50 days at temperatures lower than 40°F (4°C).
+If the temperatures will be above 40°F (4°C), check the water level in the battery and charge it every 30 days.

+- 9. Check the tire pressure; refer to Tire Pressure, page 30. - 10.
+For storage over 30 days, prepare the traction unit as follows. - A. Add a petroleum based stabilizer/conditioner to fuel in the tank.
+Follow mixing instructions from stabilizer manufacturer.
+(1 oz. per gallon).
+Do not use an alcohol based stabilizer (ethanol or methanol).

+Note: A fuel stabilizer/conditioner is most effective when mixed with fresh gasoline and used at all times.

+- B. Run the engine to distribute conditioned fuel through the fuel system (5 minutes). - C. Stop the engine, allow it to cool and drain the fuel tank; refer to Draining Fuel Tank, page 31. - D. Restart the engine and run it until it stops. - E. Choke the engine. - F. Start and run the engine until it will not start again. - G. Dispose of fuel properly.
+Recycle as per local codes.

+IMPORTANT: Do not store stabilizer/conditioned gasoline over 90 days.

+- 11. Check and tighten all bolts, nuts, and screws.
 Repair or replace any part that is damaged or defective. - 12.
 Paint all scratched or bare metal surfaces.
 Paint is available from your Authorized Service Dealer. - 13.
 Store the machine in a clean, dry garage or storage area.
 Remove the keys from the ignition and "Key Choice" switches and keep them in a memorable place.
 Cover the machine to protect it and keep it clean.